glynternet/pitchme/PITCHME.md

 ---

 ### Excluded linters
-The following is a list of linters that are excluded from our checks.
-These can be useful in identifying possible issues with our code but we cannot rely on every single message that is output by them, they can be too opinionated.

-It is still recommended to run the following linters locally when developing:
+Useful to run locally, but didn't make the cut.

+---

 - **vetshadow**
-There is no clear decision around whether we consider shadowing variables to be bad practise or not.
 Vet shadow identifies variables that may have been unintentionally shadowed.
-If we want to include this linter at a later date, we can make a decision then.
 - **dupl**
-A go proverb states that '[a] little duplication is better than a little dependency'.
-Design issues around duplication should be picked up by authors and reviewers, rather than depending on this tool.
+'[a] little duplication is better than a little dependency'.
+Duplication issues should be picked up by authors and reviewers.

+---

 - **megacheck**
 Does some quite opinionated checks for bugs.
 It is useful but shouldn't be used as a hard fail.
 - **gofmt**
-Redundant because of goimports
+💯% redundant because of goimports

+---

 - **goconst**
-It may not always be appropriate to call the result from goconst an error.
-Sometimes it can be appropriate to hardcode the same string in multiple places.
+Too opinionated; it can be appropriate to hardcode the same string in multiple places.
 - **interfacer**
-Should not be forced but it a good one to run localy
+Identifies possible interfaces

 ---

 ### Excluded Messages

+---

 - **golint**

-When an unexported struct is returned from an exported function or method, `golint` complains that it "can be annoying to use".
-Although golint considers that it may be annoying, we have chosen that this is acceptable.
+"can be annoying to use" - (**golint**, 2018)

+- Although golint considers that it may be annoying, it can be considered acceptable.

+---

-- **lll**
+- **lll** in test files
-We ignore `lll` results that are in test files.
-For a lot of our test files, we have lines that are longer than 120 characters long.
-It is acceptable that for some test cases to have lines longer than this length due to things such as urls that are hardcoded test cases
+Some test files need long lines for test cases